iiordanov/remote-desktop-clients/README.md

 Building from scratch (I-b) is known to build with Android NDK r14b.

-Please note that while for now there is a reference to eclipse_projects in the directory structure of the project, you no longer have to work in Eclipse to develop bVNC.

 Pick one of I-a or I-b below, then move onto II.

 ## I-a With Prebuilt Libraries